mksunny1/deleight/readme.md

 Deleight is easy to learn.
 Both the modules and the primitives in them are self-containing.
 In editors like VS Code, simply importing a function or a class will be all you need to learn what it does and how to use it.

 You will find many examples (still adding) that show the code in action.
 Beyond this, you only need a bit of context about what a particular module entails so that you know when you need it and what to expect when you reach for it.
 You can learn a single function or class and benefit from that.
 There is no need to learn Deleight from the top down.
-Still an [API documentation](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.html) is available if you prefer.
+The API documentation is available [here](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.html).

 ## Modules